 Point-of-care ultrasound (POCUS, “bedside ultrasound”) is useful for so many things in the intensive care and perioperative settings.
 I routinely utilize POCUS to assess my patients’ cardiac contractility, intravascular volume status, valvular pathologies, and the like.
 POCUS lets me see, real-time, how titrating certain pressors/inotropes, arrhythmias, and/or giving fluids directly affects cardiac output.

-In general with any monitor, I always harp on the need to be extremely critical of what the image/value/lab/etc. is illustrating in the context of its limitations and pitfalls.
+I always harp on the need to be extremely critical of what an image, lab value, or monitor reading suggests in the context of its limitations and pitfalls.

 Above, you see a subcostal view of the inferior vena cava (IVC) in long axis showing very little variability in diameter with the respiratory cycle.
 This suggests intravascular volume adequacy; however, remember that the IVC drains into the right atrium (RA).
 If anything impedes forward flow into the RA or promotes backflow from the RA, the IVC might also appear full.